kangli914/elasticstack/README.md

 *yellow* open   customer 95SQ4TSUT7mWBT7VNHH67A   1   1          0            0
 ```

-##### PUT API to [Replace] documents:
+##### PUT to [Create|Replace] documents:
 1 - if Document doesn't exist then PUT can be used as creating document

 2 - PUT update whole documents instead of partial update.
-For example, 2nd PUT will not only update the name but also erase the contact in documents. e.g. as *Replacing* original document
+For example, 2nd PUT will not only update the name but also erase the content in documents. e.g. as *Replacing* original document

 ```
 PUT /customer/_doc/1?pretty